tantinlala/TheFishboneProject/README.md

 Subtopics should either:
 1) Answer the question of WHY from a WHY-related parent topic or the head of the diagram
 2) Propose a SOLUTION to a WHY-related parent topic
-3) Explain a BARRIER to implementing the policy proposed in the SOLUTION-related parent topic
+3) Explain a BARRIER to implementing the policy proposed in a SOLUTION-related parent topic
 4) Propose an action a citizen can take to help eliminate the barrier described in a BARRIER-related parent topic

 If possible, add a reference to any external documents supporting the claims made in all subtopics.
 This can be a news article, a publication, a book, etc. The reference should be added as a note attached to the subtopic.
 If possible, add any related quotes from the document to the note.
 Any subtopics without an associated reference will be easily identified as an assumption/theory.
-Assumptions/theories are not discouraged, as they are useful for the brainstorming process. **However, note that proposing a solution off of an assumption/theory that does not have supporting evidence is less convincing that proposing a solution off of a claim with supporting evidence.**
+Assumptions/theories are not discouraged, as they are useful for the brainstorming process. **However, keep in mind that proposing a solution off of an assumption/theory that does not have supporting evidence is less convincing that proposing a solution off of a claim with supporting evidence.**